nanoframework/nanoFramework.IoT.Device/devices/Ak8963/README.md

 * VCC - 3.3V
 * GND - GND

 Depending on the version you have, you may have to select I2C over SPI.
 This is done in different way depending on the board you'll have.

-## Reference

-Documentation for the AK8963 can be found here: https://www.akm.com/akm/en/file/datasheet/AK8963C.pdf